 All of our code repositories and downloads are at github.com/ivoyager.
 Links in the sections below will take you directly to repositories, code releases, or individual downloads.
-Before you get started, here are some key links that you should be aware of:
+Before you get started, here are some key links:

 - Our Forum – for help, feedback, discussion, or feature proposals.